BYLAWS OF THE FIRST PARISH IN BEDFORD

 c. written reports from all committees made available to members at the meeting within the annual report;

-d. election of Parish members to fill expired and/or vacant positions on the Parish Committee and other Parish offices.
+d. election of Parish members to fill expired and/or vacant positions on the Parish Board and other Parish offices.
 The warrant shall contain the list of nominees put forth by the Nominating Committee;

-e. review and vote by the Parish on the terms of the agreement negotiated by the Parish Committee and Minister relative to the Minister's compensation and other terms of service as stated in Article IX, Paragraph G, of the bylaws.
+e. review and vote by the Parish on the terms of the agreement negotiated by the Parish Board and called ministers relative to the called ministers’ compensation and other terms of service as stated in Article IX, Paragraph H, of the by-laws.

-4. Committees shall report at the regular November meeting upon prior request of the Parish Committee.
+4. Committees shall report at the regular November meeting upon prior request of the Parish Board.

-D. Additional Special Meetings of the Parish may be called at any time by the Parish Committee, or any seven (7) members of the Parish who shall present a petition in writing to the Parish Committee or the Clerk of the Parish.
+D. Additional Special Meetings of the Parish may be called at any time by the Parish Board, or any seven (7) members of the Parish who shall present a petition in writing to the Parish Board or the Clerk of the Parish.

 1. Article V.C.2 shall also apply to the warrant of special meetings.

-2. Provisions may be made for election of Parish members to fill vacancies on the Parish Committee.
+2. Provisions may be made for election of Parish members to fill vacancies on the Parish Board.

-3. Special meetings may be called for any purpose, including the Parish Committee's desire to ascertain the views of the Parish on large expenditures or change in policy.
+3. Special meetings may be called for any purpose, including the Parish Board’s desire to ascertain the views of the Parish on large expenditures or change in policy.

 1. The warrant for each meeting shall be prominently posted in the vestibule of the Meeting House at least eight (8) days, including two (2) Sundays, prior to the date of said meeting.